ansible-collections/ibm_zos_core/docs/source/roles.rst

 * playbook_upgrade_validator

 Reference material for each role contains documentation on how to use certain roles in your playbook.
+To use certain roles in your playbook, each role contain documentation see the follwowing material:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3

-   :glob:
+   gather-diagnostics
    job_status
    playbook_upgrade_validator
-   gather-diagnostics